patbi/Thenavigo_Handbook/1-employment.md

 ## Company Credit Card

-All team members will receive a company card from Brex for incidentals in the course of work for YEN. **Exercise good hygiene here** and always be sure to text the picture of receipts for record keeping.
-There are no hard and fast rules on what is acceptable but any expense here should be in pursuit of your work at YEN.
+All team members will receive a company card from Brex for incidentals in the course of work for Navigo. **Exercise good hygiene here** and always be sure to text the picture of receipts for record keeping.
+There are no hard and fast rules on what is acceptable but any expense here should be in pursuit of your work at Navigo.

 Examples:

 - Dropped your mouse and need a new one?
 Use the Brex!
-- Taking out a colleague for a meal to network and explain YEN?
+- Taking out a colleague for a meal to network and explain Navigo?
 Use Brex.
 - Maybe you need a new laptop bag.
 Brex, use it.
-- Need to book a plane ticket or hotel for a YEN event?
+- Need to book a plane ticket or hotel for a Navigo event?
 Brex.
 - Need a new notebook computer?
 Nope, check in with the team first.

 In general, when purchasing a good to use for business or an event supporting the business, you can use your Brex.
 If you want to support someone on a one time or recurring basis for a service, use your personal card to do so (gofundme, Patreon, etc).